SFTtech/openage/doc/reverse_engineering/networking/06-chat_message_spoofing.md

 ![Screenshot](images/aoe2-message-spoofing1.png)

 3. We will see the packet in Wireshark when it is sent.
-The value of Counter 2 is about 128 ticks behind the one in the latest sync packet.
+The value of *:communication_turn* is about 128 ticks behind the one in the latest sync packet.
 It will therefore take another 16 seconds to be displayed.

 ![Screenshot](images/aoe2-message-spoofing2.png)